 - Tactics and competitive play (fights are 2v2, complementary skills/types are very important)

 - Multiplayer (Temtem has an open world with people running around, like MMOs!)

-- Longevity (By not being locked into a cycle of pushing out a new game every few years like Pokemon, Temtem can continue to evolve)1 week ago
+- Longevity (By not being locked into a cycle of pushing out a new game every few years like Pokemon, Temtem can continue to evolve)2 years ago

 Simple, but fun

 I'm the first to admit I'm not usually one for party/crazy titles — games which are only properly enjoyed if you have friends to play with.